 Organic and Elemental Carbon

-To analyze for carbon in particle samples, two approaches are available: NIOSH 5040 and the IMPROVE protocol.
+To analyze for carbon in particle samples, two approaches are available: the NIOSH 5040 and the IMPROVE protocol.
 The NIOSH method is implemented in the Sunset Laboratory OC/EC analyzer while the IMPROVE protocol is available from the DRI Model 2001.
 We have both units and can provide either protocol.

 Liquid Chromatography/Mass Spectrometry